f-dangel/wandb_preempt/example/README.md

 The launch script divides into three parts:

 1. **SLURM configuration:** The first block specifies the SLURM resources and task array we are about to submit (lines starting with `#SBATCH`).
 The important configurations are
-    - `--time` (how long will a job run?)
+    - `--time` (how long to request the job will run for?)
     - `--array` (how many jobs will be submitted?), and
     - `--signal` specifications (how much time before the limit will we start pre-empting?)

-    **These values are optimized for demonstration purposes.
-You definitely want to tweak them for your use case.**
+    *These values are optimized for demonstration purposes.
+You definitely want to tweak them for your use case.*

+    Note that the `--time` request does not need to be the total amount of time the model takes to train, since the `checkpointer` will automatically requeue the job if/when time limit is about to be reached and the training script is still running.

+    The `--signal` argument is used to tell the python script that the Slurm job is about to end (using the signal SIGUSR1).
+The time in the `--signal` argument should be set to (at least) the amount of time (in seconds) between calls to `checkpointer.step()` in your training script.
+    In the example script, we use an epoch-based training routine, and so the time specified in the signal argument needs to be the amount of time taken to complete one training epoch and save the model, or longer.

     The other configuration flags are resource-specific, and some like the `--partition=a40` will depend on your cluster.
-In our script, we will request NVIDIA A40 GPUs because they support mixed-precision training in `bfloat16` and is used by many modern training pipelines.
+In our script, we request NVIDIA A40 GPUs because they support mixed-precision training with `bfloat16` that is used by many modern training pipelines.

 2. **Printing details and wandb agent launch** This part executes the `wandb agent` on our sweep and puts it into the background so our launch script can start listening to signals from SLURM.